the-riviera-kid/tortoise-lang/README.md

 # Running code analysis tools:
 We have three code analysis tools in tools.bash file, pytest, black, and pylint.
-Every time we change someting in the code these analysis tools should be run.
+Every time we change something in the code these analysis tools should be run.

 To run the scripts:

 1. create a virtual environment (one time only)